Shampoo and Conditioner

 Saw Palmetto, native to North America, grows mainly along the Atlantic coast.
 It is small and palmlike, producing berries which yield medicinal extracts containing, among many other beneficial properties, several different types of fatty acids and sterols, such as lauric acid, oleic acid, and palmitic acid.

-Saw palmetto has been used for centuries in both Europe and North America to promote healthy skin and hair.
+Saw Palmetto has been used for centuries in both Europe and North America to promote healthy skin and hair.
 It has a reputation for preventing baldness due to its deep penetrating action and the fact that the extract prevents the main male hormone testosterone from converting into what is known as Dihydrotestosterone (DHT), the hormone responsible for male pattern baldness.
 It also prevents the binding of DHT to androgen receptors, thus helping to prevent hair loss.
+In a recent study, Saw Palmetto was shown to reduce DHT by 32%.

 Mustard Seed Oil